Best ways to remotely access and control your Mac: Ultimate guide

 Allow others to access your computer using Apple Remote Desktop

-With macOS remote Mac access, things are even easier.
+With macOS remote Mac access, things are easier.
 To set up it:

 Share files between devices